Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 In November 2023, a Waymo autonomous vehicle (AV) was involved in a collision in San Francisco, California.
 The crash occurred at 10:43 PM PT at an intersection while the Waymo AV was stopped at a red light in the left lane, alongside another passenger vehicle in the right lane.
 After the light turned green, both vehicles proceeded into the intersection when a third passenger car ran a red light while traveling westbound.
 This vehicle struck the front right side of the Waymo AV and the front of the adjacent passenger car before continuing onto the sidewalk, where it hit pedestrians.
 At the time of the impact, the Waymo AV was in autonomous mode, and all three vehicles sustained damage and were towed from the scene.
 An individual involved was transported to a hospital for medical treatment.

-Only one fatal accident has occurred in connection with a Waymo vehicle.
+Only two fatal accidents have occurred in connection with a Waymo vehicle.

 A high-speed multi-vehicle collision occurred at the intersection of Sixth and Harrison streets in San Francisco’s South of Market neighborhood.
 A black Tesla, reportedly traveling at approximately 98 miles per hour, struck multiple vehicles stopped at a red light.
 Among the impacted vehicles was an unoccupied, stationary Waymo car.